gwilson2151/stubby4net/README.md

 -w, --watch                 Auto-reload data file when edits are made.
 -m, --mute                  Prevent stubby from printing to the console.
 -v, --version               Prints stubby's version number.
+    --verbose               Include additional information about endpoints in the console.
 --help                      This help text.
 ```